Best AI Marketing Tools 2026: 15 Tools Tested

 Surfer SEO

-What works: The optimization score gives you a concrete target.
+What works: The optimisation score gives you a concrete target, which is why Surfer SEO earns its place in any AI marketing tools stack for content teams.
 Instead of guessing whether your content covers a topic thoroughly enough, you get data-driven feedback in real time.
 The AI writer produces structured first drafts that already target the right topical terms.

 Pricing: From $89/month.
 AI writing requires the Scale plan or higher.

-Best for: SEO teams who want data-backed optimization for every piece of content.
+Best for: SEO teams who want data-backed optimisation for every piece of content.

-For deeper comparisons of content and SEO tools, see our guides on the best AI writing tools, AI SEO tools, AI article writers, and AI content creation tools.
+For deeper comparisons of content and SEO tools, see our guides on AI tools for long-form writing, AI SEO tools, AI article writers, AI content creation tools, and AI copywriting tools.

 Email remains one of the highest-ROI marketing channels.
-AI makes the difference between generic blasts and personalized sequences that actually convert.
+The right AI marketing tools make the difference between generic blasts and personalised sequences that actually convert.

 ActiveCampaign